Capstone-Experimental/cc-knowze-monolith/README.md

-# KnowZe
+#TahuZe

-KnowZe adalah sebuah aplikasi backend berbasis monolith dengan RESTful API yang dibangun menggunakan Python dan Django Rest Framework.
-Aplikasi ini bertujuan untuk memberikan kemudahan bagi pengguna untuk membuat kursus (course) dengan mudah, kapan pun, dan di mana pun menggunakan perangkat smartphone mereka.
+KnowZe is a monolith-based backend application with a RESTful API built using Python and the Django Rest Framework.
+This application aims to make it easy for users to create courses easily, anytime and anywhere using their smartphone devices.

-## Deskripsi
+## Description

-Aplikasi ini didesain sebagai solusi all-in-one untuk pembuatan kursus yang memanfaatkan fitur-fitur RESTful API untuk:
+This application is designed as an all-in-one solution for course creation that leverages RESTful API features to:
-- **Generate Course**: Pengguna dapat membuat kursus dengan cepat dan mudah menggunakan endpoint yang disediakan.
-Aplikasi akan memproses input dari pengguna dan menghasilkan konten kursus secara otomatis berdasarkan permintaan yang diberikan.
+- **Generate Courses**: Users can create courses quickly and easily using the provided endpoints.
+The application will process input from the user and generate course content automatically based on the requests provided.

-## Fitur Utama
+## Main feature

-- **Generate Course**: Buat kursus dengan cepat dengan menggunakan endpoint tertentu.
+- **Generate Course**: Quickly create courses using specific endpoints.

-## Teknologi yang Digunakan
+## Technology Used

-- **Python**: Bahasa pemrograman utama aplikasi.
+- **Python**: The application's main programming language.
-- **Django Rest Framework (DRF)**: Framework untuk membangun RESTful API.
+- **Django Rest Framework (DRF)**: A framework for building RESTful APIs.
-- **Natural Language Processing (NLP)**: Penggunaan algoritma NLP untuk analisis entitas pada permintaan.
+- **Natural Language Processing (NLP)**: Use of NLP algorithms for entity analysis on requests.
-- **SQLite/PostgreSQL**: Database yang digunakan untuk menyimpan data aplikasi.
+- **SQLite/PostgreSQL**: Database used to store application data.

-## Cara Penggunaan
+## How to use

-Untuk menggunakan aplikasi ini, pastikan Anda telah memiliki Python terpasang dan lakukan instalasi dependensi dengan menjalankan:
+To use this application, make sure you have Python 3.11 installed and install the dependencies by running: